sourcey

 Code samples

-Auto-generated examples in 10 languages at build time: cURL, JavaScript, TypeScript, Python, Go, Ruby, Java, PHP, Rust, and C#.
-Configurable via codeSamples in sourcey.config.ts; defaults to cURL, JavaScript, and Python.
-The generator recurses through schemas with cycle detection: example > default > first enum > const > type-specific fallback.
+The generator recurses through schemas with cycle detection: example then default then first enum then const then type-specific fallback.
 String formats produce intelligent defaults (date-time gives an ISO timestamp, email gives user@example.com).
-Each language gets its own icon in the switcher dropdown (Simple Icons, CC0).
-All baked into the HTML.
-Zero client-side overhead.
+Each language gets its own icon in the switcher dropdown (Simple Icons, CC0), and the entire UI is baked into the HTML at build time with no client-side overhead.

 Client-side interactivity